James4Ever0/notes/AGI that controls computer.md

 ----

-we may not to annotate anything in our dataset. in contrast, we will set goals and make multiple interfaces for our model to explore.
+we may not annotate anything in our dataset. in contrast, we will set goals and make multiple interfaces for our model to explore.

 ## file sharing and communication